JenniferUN/Power-Apps-Advent-Calendar-Canvas-App/README.md

 5. Once the list is created, you’ll need to update some settings for the Date, Message, Action and Email Message columns.

-6. Go to List Settings
+6. Go to List Settings.

    ![Create a list in SharePoint](docs/images/Step2_4.png)